sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Another consideration is whether youre using the door for parallel access.

-``webdav.grid.surfsara.nl`` is a DNS round robin that will direct you to a (more or less) random host in a pool of webdav servers.
+``webdav.grid.surfsara.nl`` is a DNS round robin that will direct you to a (more or less) random host in a pool of WebDAV servers.
 So it is very well suited for parallel access.

 Use ``webdav-cert.grid.sara.nl`` when you want to authenticate with a user certificate or proxy, and your institute's firewall blocks outgoing connections to port ``2882`` and ``2883``.
 It's a single virtual machine; don't use it for parallel processing.